CUBRID/cubrid-testtools/CTP/doc/shell/shell_guide.md

 sh start_test.sh
 ```
 4. Check test result
 The results will be uploaded to qahome automatically.
-You can follow section 4.2 to check the test results.
+You can follow ['4.2 Verify dailyqa test results'](#4.2_Verify_dailyqa_test_results) to check the test results.

 # 6 Code Coverage Test
 For code coverage test, just need to send a message.